 - Reconnect the electrical connector.

-- After replacing the sensor, perform calibration by changing the suspension level to its lowest position, then wait for 2mins and bring it to its highest position.
+- After replacing the sensor, perform calibration by changing the suspension level to its lowest position, then waiting for 2 minutes and bringing it to its highest position.

 Can I drive a Mercedes-Benz with a defective suspension level sensor?